sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 This How-to details the procedure to download, install and verify SAP Vora version 1.4 developer edition packaged as a virtual machine appliance.

-SAP Vora, developer edition, is covered by the Developer License Agreement, which you will need to accept in order to be able to get access to it.

 >SAP Vora is a software working in the **distributed environment**, i.e. the one that usually consists of at least several computing nodes.
 But in case of the **developer edition** the SAP Vora software has been modified to allow you to practice with a single node instance.

+SAP Vora, developer edition, is covered by the Developer License Agreement, which you will need to accept in order to be able to get access to it.

+Refer to the last section of this How-to for most common troubleshooting activities.
+If solution is not available there, then:
+ - Post a question on https://answers.sap.com/tags/73555000100800000134 if you have SAP Community account,
+ - Post a question on https://stackoverflow.com/questions/tagged/vora if you have account at Stack Overflow,
+ - Open a ticket via https://support.wdf.sap.corp/ using `HAN-VO` component if you are an SAP employee.

 ### Time to Complete
 **35 Min**.